UL-FRI-NLP-Course-2022-23/nlp-course-team-100/README.md

 Group public acronym/name: `Team 100`
  > This value will be used for publishing marks/scores.
 It will be known only to you and not you colleagues.

+ ## Dataset
+ Our manually annotated dataset is available in the repository in [data](/data/annotations/AesopFablesCharacterSentiment.json).
+For each story we manually added the characters and their overall sentiment in the story.

+ ## Models
+ We did not additionaly train any models.
+To test our code, you can install everything with the command `pip install -r requirements.txt` .